-The Company employs a progressive approach to cannabis cultivation that is based on a science-based methodology from traditional horticulture.
+The Company has employed a progressive approach to cannabis cultivation that is based on a science-based methodology from traditional horticulture.
 The Company's cultivation team is constantly testing new genetics, substrates, different fertilization approaches and different growing environments.
 In addition, relationships with leading agriculture academic institutions such as Utah State University provide new insights on optimal cannabis techniques.
-The result is a weekly harvest schedule that ensures a steady supply of fresh, high-quality biomass for the Company's manufacturing, white-label and bulk wholesale businesses.
+The result is a weekly harvest schedule that ensures a steady supply of fresh, high-quality biomass for the Company's manufacturing, white-label and bulk businesses.

 The Company owns and operates a manufacturing facility in Greenfield, California (the "Greenfield Production Campus").
-The Greenfield Production Campus includes approximately 55,000 sq. ft. of manufacturing and processing space along with distribution, warehouse and office space.
+The Greenfield Production Campus includes approximately 55,000 sq. ft. of manufacturing and processing along with distribution, warehouse and office space.
 The Greenfield Production Campus is capable of manufacturing and processing all of the products the Company currently offers.
-The Company has permits to develop approximately 60,000 sq. ft. of additional cultivation, manufacturing, processing, distribution and dispensary space at the Greenfield Production

-Campus and owns undeveloped land within one mile of the Greenfield Production Campus where it is locally permitted to develop approximately 400,000 sq. ft. of cultivation, manufacturing, processing and distribution space.
+The Company has permits to develop approximately 60,000 sq. ft. of additional cultivation, manufacturing, processing, distribution and dispensary space at the Greenfield Production Campus and owns undeveloped land within one mile of the Greenfield Production Campus where it is locally permitted to develop approximately 400,000 sq. ft. of cultivation, manufacturing, processing and distribution space.

-The Greenfield Production Campus is one of the largest cannabis manufacturing facilities in California, from which the Company produces and distributes multiple cannabis brands, including but not limited to: (i) Loudpack-branded cannabis, pre-roll products and concentrates, (ii) Smokiez-branded edibles, (iii) Kingroll cannabis and pre-roll products, (iv) Dimebag-branded cannabis pre-roll and vape products, (v) Kingpen-branded vape products and cannabis batteries, (vi) Urbn Leaf-branded cannabis and pre-rolls, and (vii) Fuzzies-branded infused pre-rolls and cannabis flower products.
+The Greenfield Production Campus is one of the largest cannabis manufacturing facilities in California, from which the Company produces and distributes multiple cannabis brands, including: (i) Loudpack-branded cannabis, pre-roll products and concentrates, (ii) Smokiez-branded edibles, (iii) King Roll cannabis and pre-roll products, (iv) Dime Bag-branded cannabis and pre-roll products, (v) King Pen-branded vape products and cannabis batteries, (vi) Urbn Leaf-branded cannabis, and (vii) Fuzzies-branded infused pre-rolls and cannabis flower products.